terraform-google-modules/terraform-google-sap/examples/sap_nw_ha_simple/README.md

-# SAP HANA example
+# SAP NW HA example

-This example illustrates how to use the latest release of the terraform module for SAP on Google Cloud for provisioning SAP HANA
+This example illustrates how to use the latest release of the terraform module for SAP on Google Cloud for provisioning SAP NetWeaver High-availability.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs